miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

 * Save results as a CSV file and use Logstash to load it to Elasticsearch.
 * Save results as a JSON file and use Elasticdump to load it to Elasticsearch.

 Regardless of the approach, it is convenient to create a mapping for the index that will host the data.
 In our project it is necessary to store a number of timeseries describing each the load of a specific cell of a telecom operator for six months.
-Thus, each "record" is made of three elements: a *String* identifying the cell, an *Integer* representing a timestamp as seconds after the epoch, and another *Integer* representing the amoung of concurrent connections at the timestamp.
+Thus, each "record" is made of three elements: a *string* identifying the cell (as this type [has become deprecated](https://www.elastic.co/guide/en/elasticsearch/reference/current/string.html), the *keyworkd* type will be used instead), a *date* representing a timestamp as seconds after the epoch (it is important to note that a right *format* definition must be added to the *date* type definition: *epoch_second*; otherwise, Elasticsearch will consider the `date` element as a *long* number), and an *integer* representing the amount of concurrent connections at the timestamp in the given cell.
 Thus, the following mapping can be defined:

 ```json
 {